Unified Patent Court

 The UPC will cover all of the new unitary European patents, which will become available at the same time as the UPC begins operating.
 The UPC will also cover existing European patents (which are in effect bundles of national patents), except for patents that the patentee has asked to be opted out of the new court system.

-Patentees will be able to opt their existing European patents and pending applications out of the UPC system by filing a written request and paying an opt out fee (yet to be fixed).
+Patentees will be able to opt their existing European patents and pending applications out of the UPC system by filing a request.
+There will be no associated opt out cost.
 Opted out European patents will continue to be dealt with by the national court system.
 We expect to handle such opt out requests for our clients on a regular basis.
 For at least the first seven years of the UPC, patentees will have a choice between the current court system and the UPC.

 What will the effect of the UPC be?

 The UPC will enable patentees to obtain injunctions and damages covering a much larger market than under the current national court system with a single court action.
 However, it will also allow patents to be revoked in multiple countries simultaneously via a revocation action at the UPC.
 The new system presents patentees with both opportunities and risks.